DAINTINESS-Group/DelianCubeEngine/InputFiles/pkdd99/README.txt

 (or update the client.java to work with your own users)

-3. Load the data by importing the data in any of the two following ways:
+3. Load the data by importing the data.
-a) The folder PerTable_DataDump contains csv files with the data for all tables.
+     The folder PerTable_DataDump contains csv files with the data for all tables.
-b) The folder PerTable_Schema contains INSERT INTO ...sql statements for all  tables.
-First load the *dimdata.sql for the dimension tables and then the *factdata.sql for the fact tables

 4. To work with the dataset, one needs to define a connection, hierarchies and cubes.
 Given in the directory, ready for use: